 Lex Gill is a Montreal-based lawyer working towards economic, social, and environmental justice—with a special place in her heart for law that feels like science fiction.

 I work for a groundbreaking law firm known for class actions and public interest litigation in areas like human rights, environmental law, and corporate accountability.
 I am also a current research fellow at Citizen Lab.
 I have degrees in both the common law and civil law from McGill University and am a fully licensed member of both the Law Society of Ontario and the Barreau du Québec.

-As a former Supreme Court clerk to the Chief Justice of Canada, I believe that appellate litigation and public interest interventions can be important tools for law reform.
+As a former Supreme Court clerk to the Chief Justice of Canada, I believe that appellate and public interest litigation can be important tools for law reform.
 My practice as an advocate is informed by experience working on high-profile research and advocacy issues for organizations like the Citizen Lab, the Canadian Civil Liberties Association, the Canadian Internet Policy and Public Interest Clinic and the Berkman Klein Center at Harvard University, as well as my experience on governing and advisory boards for organizations like Canadian Journalists for Free Expression, the Digital Justice Lab, Head & Hands, and the Concordia University Board of Governors.
 My practice is rooted in a commitment to social, environmental, and economic justice.

 I am regularly asked to speak on topics related to constitutional and human rights, law reform, and emerging technology.
 I believe in the importance of public conversation, and—from testimony before Parliamentary committees to keynote talks at hacker conferences—my intention has been to engage audiences on these difficult issues with integrity and impact.
-My academic work has notably been presented before audiences at Harvard University, the University of Pennsylvania, McGill University, University of Waterloo, Humboldt University of Berlin, and the University of Toronto, among others.
+My academic work has been presented before audiences at Harvard University, the University of Pennsylvania, McGill University, University of Waterloo, Humboldt University of Berlin, and the University of Toronto, among others.